Pellet vs Gas Smokers (7 Biggest Differences)

 The main difference between pellet grills and propane smokers is the fuel they use.

-The pellets are made from hardwood ground into compressed sawdust shaped and compacted into pellets through pressure and heat.
+The pellets are made from hardwood.
+It is ground into sawdust.
+Then, the sawdust is shaped and compacted into pellets using heat and pressure.
 They come with the advantage of more smoke flavor [1].

 Let’s take a deeper dive into the one-on-one features between the two.